Canardoux/flutter_sound/doc/recorder.md

 *Dart definition (prototype) :*
 ```
-    Future<void> startRecorder( String path,
+    Future<void> startRecorder(
         {
                 Codec codec = Codec.aacADTS,
+                String toFile,
+                Stream toStream,
                 int sampleRate = 16000,
                 int numChannels = 1,
                 int bitRate = 16000,
+                AudioSource audioSource = DefaultSource,
         })
 ```

 You use `startRecorder()` to start recording in an open session. `startRecorder()` has the destination file path as parameter.
-It has also 4 optional parameters to specify :
+It has also 7 optional parameters to specify :
-- The codec to be used.
+- codec: The codec to be used.
 Please refer to the [Codec compatibility Table](codec.md#actually-the-following-codecs-are-supported-by-flutter_sound) to know which codecs are currently supported.
+- toFile: a path to the file being recorded
+- toStream: if you want to record to a Dart Stream (actually only on Android and with a raw PCM codec.
+This will be improved int the future)
-- The sample rate in Hertz
+- sampleRate: The sample rate in Hertz
-- The number of channels (1=monophony, 2=stereophony)
+- numChannels: The number of channels (1=monophony, 2=stereophony)
-- The bit rate in Hertz
+- bitRate: The bit rate in Hertz
+- audioSource : possible value is :
+   - defaultSource
+   - microphone
+   - voiceDownlink *(if someone can explain me what it is, I will be grateful ;-) )*

 [path_provider](https://pub.dev/packages/path_provider) can be useful if you want to get access to some directories on your device.